-Sharing the Caribbean island of Hispaniola with Haiti, the Dominican Republic is an upper-middle-income country ranking 101 out of 189 in the 2015 Human Development Index.
+Sharing the Caribbean Island of Hispaniola with Haiti, the Dominican Republic is an upper-middle-income country, ranking 80 out of 189 countries in the 2021-22 Human Development Index.

 What the World Food Programme is doing in the Dominican Republic

 WFP promotes advocacy and social mobilization through the Zero Hunger Movement national initiative with the private sector and civil society, promoting nutritious, healthy diets via cooking shows, community workshops and the support of local social media influencers.